 Once installed, T-RIP automatically logs onto our internet server and is sent your computer's Machine ID number.
-We then generate a PIN/CODE that is sent back to you that is entered in T-RIP to authorize its use on that specific computer.
+This version runs for 15 days as a trial.
+Once you make a firm order and pay - we then generate a PIN/CODE that is sent back to you that is entered in T-RIP to authorize its use on that specific computer.
 To use this method, the computer you are installing T-RIP on MUST be connected to the internet.
 Once the authorize process is complete this computer does not need to be connected.